imrc / im·merse / iˈmərs / [verb] : to involve oneself deeply in a particular activity or interest

-The Innovative Media Research and Commercialization (IMRC) Center is a research and experiential learning facility located within Stewart Commons at the University of Maine.
+The Innovative Media Research and Commercialization (IMRC) Center is an interdisciplinary research and experiential learning facility located within Stewart Commons at the University of Maine.
 First opening in 2013, the IMRC Center was constructed with funding support from the Maine Technology Institute, The University of Maine, and the Intermedia MFA (Master of Fine Arts) Program.

-The IMRC Center’s state of the art workspaces encompass research and prototyping laboratories, performance environments, and classrooms.
+The IMRC Center’s workspaces encompass research and prototyping laboratories, performance environments, and classrooms.
 The high-performance research, design, media production, and prototyping tools offered in these spaces, as well as access to in-house technical support, training, and vocational guidance are provided to welcome, support, and experientially engage all learners.
 Unique teaching, learning, and mentorship opportunities offered by the IMRC in collaboration with Coordinated Operating Research Entities (CORE), Experiential Programs Innovation Central (EPIC), the Center for Undergraduate Research (CUGR), and other University partners are essential to creating new knowledge and applying innovative research and scholarship to enrich lives.

 As a CORE entity and a University Center, the IMRC is positioned within a thriving community of research, art, media, commercialization, entrepreneurship, and creative innovation.
 Looking to the future, the IMRC is currently working to increase transparency, consistency, and accessibility of service experience, and also to apply and navigate successful change and relationship management while working with various constituencies to realign IMRC processes and goals with the University of Maine’s plan for Strategic Vision and Values.

 Essential Function Guidelines

 As essential functions, the IMRC Center provides:

 1. experiential research and interactive learning environments to stimulate academic inquiry, promote pursuance of scholarly merit, and foster unique teaching, learning, and mentorship experiences through close collaboration with Coordinated Operating Research Entities (CORE), Center for Undergraduate Research (CUGR), and other university partners

 2. access to high-performance research, design, media production, and prototyping tools and state of the art workspaces, as well as in-house technical support, training and vocational guidance